 Jesus did not 'correct' her and gave her instructions on the correct way to worship.
 He clearly says it is now about being spiritual - it is no longer about religion and worshiping according to specific dogma.

 Think of the parable Jesus told of the good Samaritan (Luke 10:25-37).
 In the parable the one that acted in love and had the approval of God was someone from another religion.
 What was important is not that he belonged to the correct religion but that he loved God and he loved others.

 In Matthew 8:5-13 we read how a roman centurion asked Jesus to heal his servant boy.
 Even though Romans believed in a great number of deities, Jesus admired his faith.
 Jesus was not concerned about changing his religion, but simply connecting him to the real God.

 I have other sheep beside these] that are not of this fold.
 I must bring those also, and they will listen to My voice and pay attention to My call, and they will become [b]one flock with one Shepherd. - John 10:16 (AMP)Jesus was talking to the Jews when he said 'Not of this fold'.
-He was talking about people of other cultures, people with other ideas of God.
-There is a lot more on this topic (other cultures) that we will look at in a article that is coming soon.
+He was talking about people of other cultures, people with other ideas of God - see Knowledge of God beyond the Bible.

 Quality, Easy to use Point of Sale Software from ROBOTILL.